 Read on to learn more about the best exercises to do while working.

 When you sit all day at a desk, your muscles adapt and want to stay in that position.
 One of the main changes can be that your hip flexors and hamstrings will get tight in your lower body, and this can likely pull on your low back muscles and cause chronic pain.
-The upper back can be in trouble too because when your head shoots forward and your shoulders can be rounded forward, this will tighten your chest and front of your neck.
+The upper back can be in trouble too, because when your head shoots forward, and your shoulders can be rounded forward, this will tighten your chest and front of your neck.

-If you don’t have time for exercises at your desk, at the very least you should be standing and moving around often.
+If you don’t have time for exercises at your desk, at the very least, you should be standing and moving around often.
 It is recommended that you get up for a quick stretch every half an hour.
-If you also add you’re essential walks to the bathroom or go to get a drink of water, you will find the time you will be moving will slowly increase.
+If you also add your essential walks to the bathroom or go to get a drink of water, you will find the time you will be moving will slowly increase.
 If you can go for a walk on your lunch break, it will not only get the blood moving but you will also reap the benefits of nature and have more energy to face the rest of the day.
 Make sure to set a timer or reminder.
 There are a few apps like Offit that can be purchased to help you get into the habit of moving every hour.

-The best exercises to do at a desk all involve strengthening the back of your body.
+The best exercises to do at a desk involve strengthening the back of your body.
 For your upper body, try leaning against a wall with the back of your hands against the wall and by your side.
 Imagine what making a snow angel looks like and mimic that movement on the wall.
 Do 1-3 sets of 10-15 reps, focusing on squeezing your shoulder blades together and keeping the backs of your hands on the wall.

-For your lower body, lunges are great for hamstrings and glutes.
+For your lower body, lunges are great for the hamstrings and glutes.
 Or a standard squat can be effective.
 Try the same set and rep range, 1-3 sets of 10-15 lunges on each side or 1-3 sets of 10 squats.

 Doorway Pec Stretch